PyGithub/PyGithub/doc/examples/Repository.rst

 To receive a continuous stream of events, one can set up a Flask app to listen for events at a given repository.

-The below code sets up a listener which requests subscriptions to an event.
-Using 'pull_request' for the EVENT attribute, any time a PR is opened, closed, or merged will result in Github sending a POST containing a payload with information about the PR and its state.
-The second string provided to the subscription method is the callback URL to send the payload to.
+The below code sets up a listener which creates and utilizes a webhook.
+Using 'pull_request' and 'push' for the EVENT attributes, any time a PR is opened, closed, or merged, or a commit is pushed, Github sends a POST containing a payload with information about the PR/push and its state.

 .. code-block:: python